buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricConductanceMeasure.md

 # IfcElectricConductanceMeasure

-_IfcElectricConductanceMeasure_ is a measure of the electric conductance.
+_IfcElectricConductanceMeasure_ is a measure of the electric conductance.<!-- end of definition -->

 Usually measured in Siemens (S, 1/Ohm = A/V).